Shaheer-Rehan/FPL_AI_Agent/docs/_posts/2025-08-11-project-kickoff.md

 ---
 The referee blows the whistle, and the game begins!

 Today marks the start of my journey into building an AI-powered Fantasy Premier League Agent.
-My strike partner for this match (Yes, I'm continuing with the metaphor,) is the ever-reliable [@HussainAhmed10](https://github.com/HussainAhmed10).
-Together, we hope to write the next important chapter in Fantasy Premier League by introducing Agentic AI to the beautiful game.
-But hey, if we can't change the game or ruffle a few feathers, at least we'll have some fun along the way.
+It’s just me, my laptop, and far too many hours staring at player stats—trying to bring Agentic AI into the beautiful game.
+If nothing else, I’ll at least have an excuse when my transfers flop: “Don’t blame me, blame the algorithm!”

-Over the coming months, we'll share progress updates, challenges, and results of our FPL AI Agent.
-Let's see where cheating gets us!
+Over the coming months, I’ll share progress updates, experiments, and (hopefully) a few wins along the way.
+Who knows—maybe I’ll even teach an AI how to avoid captaining the wrong Haaland.

+Let’s see how far a one-person AI dream team can go!